-6 week summer term, please see full details below… Time: Thursday Evening 7-9pm Dates: 25th July – 29th August (6 weeks) Length: 2 hours each week, each term runs for 6 weeks Tutor: Kirsten Hendrich Where: Workshop 925 Unit F9 The Mayford Centre, Mayford Green Woking, Surrey GU22 0PP What does the term time course involve?
+6 week summer term, please see full details below… Time: Tuesday Afternoon 12.30-2.30pm Dates: 23rd July – 27th August (6 weeks) Length: 2 hours each week, each term runs for 6 weeks Tutor: Krista Thomson Where: Workshop 925 Unit F9 The Mayford Centre, Mayford Green Woking, Surrey GU22 0PP What does the term time course involve?
 Our term time classes allow students of all abilities the opportunity to design and create their own jewellery while learning new skills along the way.
 During the first session your tutor will settle you all in and get to grips with what each student is aiming to complete or learn during the term.
 Your tutor will discuss your different aims and goals, whether that’s really focusing upon learning and practicing a certain skill, or if it is to finish a specific project.
 Any new starters will be given a tour of the workshop and you will be introduced to some basic techniques during the first session, so you feel comfortable within the workshop.
 You can then discuss your ideas for the term and your tutor will help you with how and where to order materials from for your project, we have a substantial list of good suppliers and discount codes to get you started.
 Soon enough you will have a good understanding of the essential jewellery making skills which you can then go on to develop further, there are many areas of jewellery making to explore.
 Throughout your time with us, your tutor and peers will help you develop the skills and knowledge required to bring your designs to life.
 Each student will be working on their own projects, everybody has different directions and design ideas and techniques they want to work on.
 However during our terms we run demonstrations which are relevant to student projects to help them complete aspects of their project- other students are welcome to watch these too, we also run demonstrations requested by students, this might be a repeat of something a student would like a refresher on, or maybe a technique they would like to learn for their next project and we will also provide demonstrations to strive to introduce you to new skills.
 We also like to keep you up to date with industry news, show you designer inspiration to help you learn methods to process new ideas and gain an understanding of design processes behind jewellery making.
 We are very much here to support your development.
 The more terms you complete with us, the more time you have to develop a wide range of skills and a good understanding of the industry as a whole.
 Jewellery making skills take time to practice and learn.
 Here is a Pinterest board to inspire new starters.
 Summer Terms: Summer terms differ from our regular terms.
 Regular term time students are not given first refusal of spaces to allow a break in the year, and our schedule changes as summer holidays and children being off school affect tutor availability.
 Summer term allows others the opportunity to secure a place.
 Should a space be available on the regular term time classes they will be offered to those on our waiting list, please email us at hello@workshop925.com if you would like to be on our waiting list for September – The regular term timers enrolled in July will have first refusal of their space for September any spaces will then be offered to those waiting list.
 Experience required: This class is suitable for those with any level of experience.
 Some students on our termly courses, have been with us for many years, others are beginners.
 We run a very welcoming and supportive environment, so whatever level your skills are at, you will always feel encouraged and supported by all to develop your ability further.
 Class size: We have 9 jeweller’s wooden workbenches in our workshop, however our term time classes always run with 6/7 students.
 2 CATCH UPS are permitted over summer terms, meaning if you miss any classes due to holidays, you can catch these up on other sessions – it is not guaranteed we will have sessions available, however most sessions run with a space to accommodate a student on a catch up.
 Please make us aware of absences in advance.
 What is included?
 All tools and consumables are supplied Light refreshments are provided The cost of this course does not include materials.
 What to bring: For safety reasons, during each class, you are required to wear appropriate footwear, we request that no open toed shoes are worn within Workshop 925.
 Long hair should also be tied back when working with the equipment.
 You may also wish to bring a notebook.
 We have handouts for many demonstrations, but there are always many tips and tricks given verbally by the tutor, which some might like to keep note of.
 Please bring any, snacks and drinks to each session if you require refreshments.

 6 week summer term, please see full details below… Time: Wednesday Morning 10-12pm Dates: 24th July – 28th August (6 weeks) Length: 2 hours each week, each term runs for 6 weeks Tutor: Krista Thomson Where: Workshop 925 Unit F9 The Mayford Centre, Mayford Green Woking, Surrey GU22 0PP What does the term time course involve?
 Our term time classes allow students of all abilities the opportunity to design and create their own jewellery while learning new skills along the way.
 During the first session your tutor will settle you all in and get to grips with what each student is aiming to complete or learn during the term.
 Your tutor will discuss your different aims and goals, whether that’s really focusing upon learning and practicing a certain skill, or if it is to finish a specific project.
 Any new starters will be given a tour of the workshop and you will be introduced to some basic techniques during the first session, so you feel comfortable within the workshop.
 You can then discuss your ideas for the term and your tutor will help you with how and where to order materials from for your project, we have a substantial list of good suppliers and discount codes to get you started.
 Soon enough you will have a good understanding of the essential jewellery making skills which you can then go on to develop further, there are many areas of jewellery making to explore.
 Throughout your time with us, your tutor and peers will help you develop the skills and knowledge required to bring your designs to life.
 Each student will be working on their own projects, everybody has different directions and design ideas and techniques they want to work on.
 However during our terms we run demonstrations which are relevant to student projects to help them complete aspects of their project- other students are welcome to watch these too, we also run demonstrations requested by students, this might be a repeat of something a student would like a refresher on, or maybe a technique they would like to learn for their next project and we will also provide demonstrations to strive to introduce you to new skills.
 We also like to keep you up to date with industry news, show you designer inspiration to help you learn methods to process new ideas and gain an understanding of design processes behind jewellery making.
 We are very much here to support your development.
 The more terms you complete with us, the more time you have to develop a wide range of skills and a good understanding of the industry as a whole.
 Jewellery making skills take time to practice and learn.
 Here is a Pinterest board to inspire new starters.
 Summer Terms: Summer terms differ from our regular terms.
 Regular term time students are not given first refusal of spaces to allow a break in the year, and our schedule changes as summer holidays and children being off school affect tutor availability.
 Summer term allows others the opportunity to secure a place.
 Should a space be available on the regular term time classes they will be offered to those on our waiting list, please email us at hello@workshop925.com if you would like to be on our waiting list for September – The regular term timers enrolled in July will have first refusal of their space for September any spaces will then be offered to those waiting list.
 Experience required: This class is suitable for those with any level of experience.
 Some students on our termly courses, have been with us for many years, others are beginners.
 We run a very welcoming and supportive environment, so whatever level your skills are at, you will always feel encouraged and supported by all to develop your ability further.
 Class size: We have 9 jeweller’s wooden workbenches in our workshop, however our term time classes always run with 6/7 students.
 2 CATCH UPS are permitted over summer terms, meaning if you miss any classes due to holidays, you can catch these up on other sessions – it is not guaranteed we will have sessions available, however most sessions run with a space to accommodate a student on a catch up.
 Please make us aware of absences in advance.
 What is included?
 All tools and consumables are supplied Light refreshments are provided The cost of this course does not include materials.
 What to bring: For safety reasons, during each class, you are required to wear appropriate footwear, we request that no open toed shoes are worn within Workshop 925.
 Long hair should also be tied back when working with the equipment.
 You may also wish to bring a notebook.
 We have handouts for many demonstrations, but there are always many tips and tricks given verbally by the tutor, which some might like to keep note of.
 Please bring any, snacks and drinks to each session if you require refreshments.